NickEntin/Paralayout/Contributing.md

-### Sign the CLA

-All contributors to your PR must sign our [Individual Contributor License Agreement (CLA)](https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1).
-The CLA is a short form that ensures that you are eligible to contribute.

 ### Issues before features

 If you want to add a feature, please file an [Issue](../../issues) first.
 An Issue gives us the opportunity to discuss the requirements and implications of a feature with you before you start writing code.